 You should constantly be evaluating the budget you have to see if it needs to change.
-You might find that you’re spending more in one area and not as much in an another, so it’s a good idea to change the budget to accommodate for that.
+You might find that you’re spending more in one area and not as much in another, so it’s a good idea to change the budget to accommodate that.
 You can also change the budget to account for new expenses.

 Putting It On Paper

-No matter what method you like to use to keep track of your budget you should also be committing it to writing in some way.
+No matter what method you like to use to keep track of your budget you should also be committing it to write in some way.
 This helps to nail down what you’re going to do and how, and it definitely helps hold you accountable.